Passports: Frequently Asked Questions

 Do I have to keep my glasses on for the photo?

-No. It's best to remove them for your passport photo, even if you wear them all of the time.
+No. Please remove them for your passport photo, even if you wear them all of the time.

 What is the “Crown of Head” that is referred to in the photo requirements?